fltk-rs/fltk-rs/README.md

 ## Runtime Dependencies
 - Windows: None
 - MacOS: None
-- Linux: You need X11 libraries, as well as pango and cairo for drawing:
+- Linux: You need X11 libraries, as well as pango and cairo for drawing (and OpenGL if you want to enable the enable-glwindow feature):
 ```
 apt-get install -qq --no-install-recommends libx11-6 libxinerama1 libxft2 libxext6 libxcursor1 libxrender1 libxfixes3 libcairo2 libpango-1.0-0 libpangocairo-1.0-0 libpangoxft-1.0-0 libglib2.0-0 libfontconfig1 libglu1-mesa libgl1
 ```
+Note that if you installed the build dependencies, it will also install the runtime dependencies automatically as well.

-Note that most graphical desktop environments already have these libs already installed.
+Also note that most graphical desktop environments already have these libs already installed.
 This list can be useful if you want to build your app in CI/docker using the fltk-bundled feature or are testing your already built package in CI/docker (where there is not graphical user interface).

 ## Features